ekjotkaurm/FunVFPred/README.md

 ## Step 1: Preparing input files

 **(i) input.fasta -** containg the positive (virulent protein sequences) and negative (non-virulent protein sequences) dataset.
-Virulent proteins of fungal species can be downloaded from the virulence factors databases such as PHI-base, Victors and DFVF and non-virulent proteins of same fungal species from UniProt database.
+Virulent proteins of fungal species can be downloaded from the virulence factors databases such as PHI-base (http://www.phi-base.org/), Victors (http://www.phidias.us/victors) and DFVF (http://sysbio.unl.edu/DFVF/) and non-virulent proteins of same fungal species from UniProt (https://www.uniprot.org/) database.
 After downloading the dataset, remove the redundant protein sequences using CD-HIT with 100% identity threshold.
 Commands to prepare the input.